Oleksandra2/TestGreenPopover/tutorials/fiori-tools-cap-modify-object-page-tg/fiori-tools-cap-modify-object-page-tg.md

 ---
 title: Extend the Object Page by Adding More Functionality Test Green Pop-over Twenty Nine
 description: Refine the object page by adding new fields and extend it with a new section leveraging the Flexible Programming Model.
+Refine the object page by adding new fields and extend it with a new section leveraging the Flexible Programming Model.
+Refine the object page by adding new fields and extend it with a new section leveraging the Flexible Programming Model.
 auto_validation: true
 time: 40
 primary_tag: topic>abap-development